recastnavigation/recastnavigation/README.md

 See premake4 documentation for full list of supported build file types.
 The projects will be created in `RecastDemo/Build` folder.
 And after you have compiled the project, the *RecastDemo* executable will be located in `RecastDemo/Bin` folder.

+*Note:* On Windows, please use x86 version of the SDL.dll to run the demo Application.

 ## Integrating with your own project